dragonfire535/xiao/README.md

 * `XIAO_TOKEN` can be obtained at the [Discord Developer Portal](https://discord.com/developers/applications/).
 * `OWNERS` is a comma-seperated list of Discord User IDs.
+* `GIRLFRIEND_USER_ID` is a Discord User ID for your lover.
+It rigs commands like `coolness` and `cuteness`.
+Totally optional, loners can leave it out.
 * `XIAO_PREFIX` is the prefix you want the bot to have.
 Like `x;`.
 * `INVITE` is an invite link to a Discord server.
 The whole thing, not just the code.
 * `XIAO_WEBHOOK_ID` is the ID of the webhook you want the `webhook` command to use.